Job opportunities at East Staffordshire Borough Council (ESBC) are all advertised through the WMJobs website.

 We look forward to receiving your application.

-Please note that information provided in the Equality section of the application form is used for statistical / monitoring purposes only and is not accessible to the recruiting line manager.
+- The information provided in the Equality section of the application form is ONLY used for statistical / monitoring purposes and is not accessible to the recruiting line manager.

 Employment of Related Persons

 You must disclose any relationships with any Councillor or employee of East Staffordshire Borough Council at the time of application.

 Definition of related persons is husband and wife, son or daughter, grandson or granddaughter, brother or sister, nephew or niece, grandparents.

 Direct family relationships and indirect family relationships such as common law, same sex relationships, “in-laws” and step-relationships are included.

 This does not prevent the appointment of related persons.

 Our policy on the employment of related persons is available from Human Resources.

 You will notice that one of the sections on the application form asks for details of any criminal convictions that you have.